At a Glance

 As you can see, the certificate icon and encryption lock icon are located on the right side.
 After you’ve sent an email to a recipient, shared your certificate, and received the other party’s certificate, the padlock will allow you to send encrypted email messages.

-By default, the S/MIME encryption method is built into every iOS device.
-If you want to enable the encryption option to email messages, follow the next simple steps:
+By default, compatibility with the S/MIME encryption method is built into every iOS device.
+If you want to enable the encryption option to email messages, follow these simple steps:

 In order to send encrypted email messages with your Android device, you have a few different options.
 One of them is to install an application called “CipherMail.”